-In a case where your Mediatek (MTK) drivers are unsigned or raw .inf files (instead of .exe installer), you'll need to manually install the driver(s) in Device Manager .
-This guide will teach you how to.
+First off, you need to install VCOM drivers to enable Mediatek Flash Tools detect your device.
+In a case where your Mediatek (MTK) drivers are unsigned or raw setup information .inf files (instead of .exe installer), you'll need to manually install the driver(s) in Device Manager.
+That is where this tutorial comes in.

-- For windows 7, 8, 8.1 and 10 PC users, you need to disable drivers signature verification for this to work smoothly, see http://forum.hovatek.com/thread-752.html for the procedure
+- For windows 7, 8, 8.1 and 10 PC users, you need to disable drivers signature verification for this to work smoothly

-1b.
-Extract the contents of the Mediatek USB VCOM file above
+- Extract the contents of the Mediatek USB VCOM zip file above

 - In Windows, go to Control Panel and open Device Manager